SantaHub/DesignPattern/softwareArchitecture.md

 Tiers refer to component that are typically on different machines.
 3 tier and 4 tier architecture are common.
 The adjacent tiers will have client/server relationship.
 The communication can be asynchronous or synchronous.

-Difficulties are in tier communication protocols. and single point of failure servers.
+Difficulties are in tier communication protocols. and multi point of failure servers.

 Advantages are :
     - scalable.
 The servers can handle large amount of requests.